Telangana legislators leave for Manthani to examine ‘shrinking’ Medigadda barrage

+Revanth Reddy cites vigilance report on irregularities in construction of Medigadda barrage

-Hyderabad: The Telangana Assembly functioned for not more than half an hour this morning after which it was decided that all the members, from the ruling and opposition benches, would together leave to Manthani and examine the condition of the Medigadda barrage which has developed cracks and even shrunk into the ground.
+Hyderabad: The Telangana Assembly functioned for not more than half an hour this morning after which it was decided that all the members, from the ruling and opposition benches, would together leave to Manthani and examine the condition of the Medigadda barrage which has developed cracks and its piers have even sunk into the ground.

 After the Assembly convened, IT minister Duddilla Sridhar Babu said that following the reports of the vigilance and dam safety officials which pointed out to some faults and irregularities in the construction of Medigadda barrage, the government has decided to take all the MLAs in the House to the barrage site, to gain knowledge about what led to the failure in the construction of the structure.